-Portland Fashion week, ranked #1 independent fashion week by Time magazine, saw a new organizer join the ranks this year.
-Director Jessica Kane, known widely for her personal blog, digital magazine Skorch, and creation of the viral Full Body Photo Project, will be leading the third longest running fashion week into its tenth year with innovative changes.
+Portland Fashion week, cheap ranked #1 independent fashion week by Time magazine, recipe saw a new organizer join the ranks this year.
+Director Jessica Kane, website like this known widely for her personal blog, digital magazine Skorch, and creation of the viral Full Body Photo Project, will be leading the third longest running fashion week into its tenth year with innovative changes.
 PFW will be keeping the environment in mind at every level of the ten-day event, from the runway to the LED lighting, recycled printing and more.
 Although these positive practices excite the new Director, Jessica is most thrilled by a revolution that hits closer to home.
 For this Portland Fashion Week, plus size models will be holding their own on the catwalk along with fashion’s standard sample size models.
 As a plus fashion blogger, businesswoman, and trendsetter, this profound first captures everything she’s been working towards since she began changing the fashion landscape in her early 20s.
 Read on for our interview with this hardworking influencer and 2012 Portland Business Journal Woman of Influence Award winner.

 You began changing the fashion scene at age 24.
 What inspired you to create your plus fashion magazine?